jellyfin/jellyfin-packaging/README.md

    * The third argument is, for all platforms except `portable` (DotNET portable), the architecture you want to build for.
 For each platform, the available architectures can be found as the keys under `archmaps` in the `build.yaml` configuration file.

-   * The fourth argument is exclusive to `debian` and `ubuntu` `.deb` packages, and is the release version of Debian or Ubuntu to build for.
+   * The fourth argument is exclusive to `debian` and `ubuntu` `.deb` packages, and is the release codename of Debian or Ubuntu to build for.
 For each platform, the available releases can be found as the keys under `releases` in the `build.yaml` configuration file.

    **NOTE:** Your running user must have Docker privileges, or you should run `build.py` as root/with `sudo`.